geoserver/geoserver/doc/en/user/source/community/geopkg/output.rst

 A custom GeoPackage can be created with any number of tiles and features layers using the ``GeoPackage`` WPS Process (see :ref:`wps_processes`).

-The WPS process takes in one parameter: ``contents`` which is an xml schema that represents the desired output.
+The WPS process takes in one parameter: ``contents`` which is an XML schema that represents the desired output.

 General outline of a ``contents`` scheme::